shannon112/IronFish/README.md

 Ironfish is a simple ROS mobile robot that you can simply build it by yourself!
 (**ROS kinetic** is recommended)
 * Processor: Your laptop
-* Sensor: Kinect, RealSense, Hokuyo lazer
+* Sensor: Kinect, RealSense, Hokuyo LiDAR
 * Actuator: Two DC motor with two wheels, and one guide wheel.

 ## Introduction